The Top conversational marketing tools and platforms

 Facebook Messenger Chatbot is an effective customer service tool for various brands.
 According to Accenture, 57% of businesses state that chatbots deliver higher ROIs with less effort.
 With Facebook Messenger, you can provide shopping facilities, customer service support, order tracking, and many more.
 For instance, you can add a “Buy Now” button within the Messenger app to allow customers to shop directly in the app without having to visit your site.
 This is quite important for customers because it shortens their buying journey and as a result, it helps you to increase conversion more quickly.

 Here is an example from Next.
 Being the biggest clothing retailer in the UK, Next wanted to increase its online sales.
 Yet, they needed to provide a friendly and personalized experience to keep building one-to-one relationships like they’re visiting their physical store.
 To do this, they built a Facebook Messenger bot that guided customers through their buying process.
-Customers are able to start a chat and ask about the jean’s colour, how it would fit them, how they can combine the selected clothes and more through the chatbot.
+Customers are able to start a chat and ask about the jean’s colour, how it would fit them, how they can combine the selected clothes and more through a chatbot.
 This then enabled Next to deliver retargeted campaigns and optimize their customer journey.

 2. Instagram Messenger